Central Crossing High School: 2009 levy failure

 Due to a lack of funding stemming from the repeated failure to pass a proposed local tax levy, all extracurricular activities offered to the student body by the South-Western City Schools district were on hiatus.
-As of October 12, 2009 the district Board of Education approved a measure that allows for "Pay to Play" participation, where activities are open to enrollment by students that contribute directly to its funding, given that the appealed tax levy will eventually be approved by voters.
+As of October 12, 2009 the district board of education approved a measure that allowed for pay-to-play participation, with activities are open to enrollment by students that contribute directly to its funding.

 Demographics

 As of the 2014-2015 school year, there were 1,634 students attending the school according to the Ohio Department of Education.
 There were 471 students in grade 9, 432 in grade 10, 408 in grade 11, and 317 in grade 12.
 Six students were not classified in any grade.
-The racial makeup of the school was 70.7% White, 12.9% African American, 10.6% Hispanic or Latino, 3.4% Multiracial, and 2.1% Asian.
+The racial makeup of the school was 70.7% White, 12.9% African American, 10.6% Hispanic or Latino, 3.4% multiracial, and 2.1% Asian.
 Less than 10 students declared themselves Native American.
 There were 823 males and 811 females.
 Approximately 47.9% of the students were classified as economically disadvantaged.